microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 This can get complicated, so to keep it manageable, this problem was subdivided in a few different ways.

 The data-model for Shared Tree was selected to assist with subdividing this problem.
-The selected data-model consists of many small structures named "fields" where collaborative edits interact, and "nodes" which connect them into a hierarchy and assigns types to each of the fields.
+The selected data-model consists of many small structures named **fields** where collaborative edits interact, and **nodes** which connect them into a hierarchy and assigns types to each of the fields.

 The nodes have schema which define the schema for their fields.
-There are a few [kinds](<https://en.wikipedia.org/wiki/Kind_(type_theory)>) of nodes that configure their fields differently, for example structs (with a fixed set of mixed field types) or maps (with an extensible set of matching field types).
+There are a few [kinds](<https://en.wikipedia.org/wiki/Kind_(type_theory)>) of nodes that configure their fields differently, for example objects (with a fixed set of mixed field types) or maps (with an extensible set of matching field types).

-There are also a few kinds of fields which provide different collaborative data-structures (like `sequence`, or `optional`), each of which hold nodes.
+There are also a few kinds of fields which provide different collaborative data-structures (like `sequence`, or `optional`), each of which hold nodes and define what edits can be made to them.

 All of the editing is done in the fields via the `field kind`.
 This allows the editing logic, both API and merge policy, to be packaged together into minimal versionable units (`field kinds`).